aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 #### Workaround

-If your validator node is facing persistent issues, for example, it is unable to propose or fails to synchronize, open a GitHub issue here ([https://github.com/aptos-labs/aptos-ait2/issues](https://github.com/aptos-labs/aptos-ait2/issues)) and provide the following:
+If your validator node is facing persistent issues, for example, it is unable to propose or fails to synchronize, open an [aptos-ait2](https://github.com/aptos-labs/aptos-ait2/issues) GitHub issue and provide the following:
 - Your node setup, i.e., if you're running it from source, Docker or Terraform.
 Include the source code version, i.e., the image tag or branch).
 - A description of the issues you are facing and how long they have been occurring.
 - **Important**: The logs for your node (going as far back as possible).
-Without the detailed logs the Aptos team will unlikely be able to debug the issue.
+Without the detailed logs, the Aptos team will likely be unable to debug the issue.
 - We may also ask you to enable the debug logs for the node.
 You can do this by updating your node configuration file (e.g., `validator.yaml`) by adding:
 ```yaml
  logger: